Han-Yuan-Med/Han-Yuan-Med.github.io/_pages/about.md

 05/2021: A J. Exp.
 Clin.
 Cancer Res. paper was accepted (IF: 12.658, JCR: Q1).

-02/2021: Han made an oral presentation at the International Conference on Medical and Health Informatics.
+02/2021: Han made an oral presentation at the ICMHI.

 09/2020: A Front.
 Oncol. paper was accepted (IF: 5.738, JCR: Q2).